RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Features Checklist.md

   - Triggers the "Initial Sample Generation" process using the *manually provided* package and a predefined set of sample URLs (or requires sample URLs in the request).
   - Returns `202 Accepted` with the `build_id`.
   - Allows users to bypass the LLM analysis/refinement loop for direct configuration testing or use cases where the LLM struggles.
 Build proceeds directly to user confirmation (`POST /builds/{id}/confirm`) after samples are reviewed via `GET /builds/{id}`.

+### Feature: MCP-Native Tool Orchestration - P0 [LLM_In_Progress]
+- **Description:** Enable The Brain to support three internal tool orchestration modes: classic (direct function call), MCP (Model Context Protocol), and dual (parallel execution for A/B testing).
+Add a config flag or environment variable (`TOOL_ORCHESTRATION_MODE=classic|mcp|dual`) to select the orchestration mode.
+Implement a unified orchestrator interface that routes all tool calls through a single class, dispatching to classic, MCP, or dual modes as configured.
+In classic mode, use a static registry or service class for tool invocation (e.g., `classicToolRegistry['toolName'](params)`).
+In MCP mode, use an MCP client to discover and invoke tools dynamically.
+In dual mode, run both in parallel, log execution times, outputs, and errors, and record which mode performed best for each request.
+Implement automatic fallback: if the selected mode fails, the orchestrator should fall back to the other mode and log the event.
+- **Done Criteria:**
+  - Config flag/env var switches between classic, MCP, and dual modes.
+  - Unified orchestrator interface in place for all tool calls.
+  - Classic mode uses static registry/service class pattern.
+  - MCP mode discovers/invokes tools via MCP protocol.
+  - Dual mode runs both implementations in parallel, logs results and performance.
+  - Fallback logic is implemented and logged.
+  - Documentation is updated to reflect conventions and usage.
+- **Decision:** Utilize the official `@modelcontextprotocol/sdk` package for types directly, removing local overrides to ensure alignment and resolve potential conflicts.

+### **[Testing_In_Progress]** Test Suite